100DaysOfCloud/100DaysOfCloudBackend/README.md

 ![arch-diagram](static/100DaysOfCloud_Serverless_Backend.png)

 ## SAM
-The templates are written with SAM.
+The templates are written with SAM